kshitij-pro/simulation/README.md

 (a)	Make ten independent replications for the (M, L ) = (50, 30) policy, and estimate long-run mean monthly cost and profit with a 90% confidence interval.

 (b)	Using results of part(a), estimate the total number of replications needed to estimate mean monthly cost within $5.
 Run the model the required number of replications and construct the CI.

+Option B: Keep Factor1 at Level 1, and Factory 5 at Level 2.
+Compare the performances of systems across the design points of F2, F3 and F4 (total 8 combinations).
+Also, find the minimum mean monthly profit combination of M and L such that CSL is >= 95%